Nordstrom/nordata/README.md

 Nick Buker

 ## Introduction:
 Nordata is a small collection of utility functions for accessing AWS S3 and AWS Redshift.
-The goal of this project is to create a simple, robust package to ease data work-flow and allow the same tool to be used for development and production.
-Nordata is not intended to handle every possible need (for example credential management is largely left to the user) but it is designed to streamline common tasks.
+It was written by a data scientist on the Nordstrom Analytics Team.
+The goal Nordata is to be a simple, robust package to ease data work-flow.
+It is not intended to handle every possible need (for example credential management is largely left to the user) but it is designed to streamline common tasks.

 ## Table of contents: